buddydev/bp-activity-shortcode/readme.txt

 == Changelog ==
+= Version 1.1.9 =
+ * Escaped title option in shortcode to avoid any xss concern by contributor or above role.
+Props Muhammad Yudha.

 = Version 1.1.8 =
  * Added support to show the activities for private groups if user is a member.